nefischer/terraform-azurerm-mssql-db/README.md

 Microsoft Azure offers different types of business continuity solutions for their SQL database.
 One of these solutions is Geo-Replication that provides an asynchronous database copy.
 You can store this copy in the same or different regions.
 You can setup up to four readable database copies.
 If we want to automate and make (users will not affect) failover mechanism transparent, we have to create the auto-failover group.

 You can put several single databases on the same SQL Database server into the same failover group.
-If you add a single database to the failover group, it automatically creates a secondary database using the same edition and the compute size on the secondary server.
+If you add a single database to the failover group, it automatically creates a secondary database using the same SKU name and the compute size on the secondary server.

 For more information, check the [Microsoft Documentation](https://docs.microsoft.com/en-us/azure/azure-sql/database/active-geo-replication-overview)